 This might be a little strange title for an article on a website about grills and smokers but I will explain why I wrote this post.

 Did you ever have that feeling that your meat tasted better or not as good as the other time you grilled or smoked it?

 This gave me however the time to think about a lot of things and one of the thoughts I had was about how to improve the consistency of the seasoning we used in relation to the weight of the meat we smoke or grill.

 It started to feel a little odd to me that we buy meat by the pound and make our seasoning with tablespoons, cups, and other measuring tools.

 For meat we use pounds and for seasoning, we use fluid ounces.

 This made me realize that I never know exactly how much seasoning I use per pound of meat.

 I know, this might be taking it to a point that does not make too much sense and you might even think “what is the point in doing this”, But I like to be as precise as possible in my way of cooking.

-We like to keep our temperature as constant as possible and spend money on Thermometers to monitor that even from inside with digital probe thermometers, but our seasoning we just rub on there and try to use roughly the same amount every time without knowing this for sure.
+We like to keep our temperature as constant as possible and spend money on Thermometers to monitor that even from inside with digital probe thermometers, but our seasoning we just rub on there and try to use roughly the same amount every time without knowing for sure.

 I started to think that I should weigh my ingredients instead of using measuring cups and spoons and try to figure out how much of the seasoning mixture to use per pound of meat.

 I realized that if you smoke a Boston but a few grams or ounces would not make much of a difference in the end result.

-With a few pork chops or chicken breasts, this could make a big difference in the taste of the meat.
+With a few pork chops or chicken breasts, it could make a big difference in the taste of the meat.

 Okay, that is all my thoughts on that subject I had and now the next step was to find a decent kitchen scale.